usnistgov/artiq_scan_framework/docs/scans/time_freq_scans.rst

 frequency automatically.

 .. note::
-    Auto tracking can be disabled entirely in either a :code:`FrequencyScan` or a :code:`TimeFreqScan` by setting :code:`self.enable_auto_tracking = False` in the scan.
+    Auto tracking can be disabled entirely in either a :code:`FreqScan` or a :code:`TimeFreqScan` by setting :code:`self.enable_auto_tracking = False` in the scan.

-In a time/frequency scan (:code:`TimeFreqScan`), or in a frequency scan (:code:`FrequencyScan`), tracking of the fitted frequency can be accomplished by enabling auto tracking and then specifying an auto tracking model:
+In a time/frequency scan (:code:`TimeFreqScan`), or in a frequency scan (:code:`FreqScan`), tracking of the fitted frequency can be accomplished by enabling auto tracking and then specifying an auto tracking model:

 .. code-block:: python